BaptisteSorel/Github---Profect-Delta-Hedging/README.md

 This project implements a Monte Carlo simulation to model and hedge a portfolio containing options on Microsoft (MSFT) and Apple (AAPL) stocks.
 It calculates the Profit and Loss (P&L) with and without delta-neutral hedging, using historical data and stochastic price paths.

 ## Description
-- **Purpose**: The goal is to demonstrate delta-neutral hedging techniques, simulate correlated stock price movements, and evaluate the effectiveness of the hedging strategy over one year.
+**Purpose**: The goal is to demonstrate delta-neutral hedging techniques, simulate correlated stock price movements, and evaluate the effectiveness of the hedging strategy over one year.
-- **Skills Utilized**: Python (NumPy, SciPy), Pandas (data handling), Matplotlib (visualization), and Git (version control).
-- **Context**: This project was developed as part of a personal finance learning initiative, building on concepts from a finance course, with data analysis and coding applied to real-world stock options.

 ## Content
 - [Delta_Hedging_MSFT_AAPL.ipynb](https://github.com/BaptisteSorel/Github---Profect-Delta-Hedging/blob/main/Python%20Project.ipynb): The main Jupyter Notebook containing the code, explanations, and results.